Help! My Dog is Peeing on the Christmas Tree

 Put Your Christmas Tree on a Table

 If your tree was not picked out by Clark Griswold or you have a small enough tree, you could put it on a small table.
-This Vasagle low height table is stable, sturdy and easy to put together.
+This Vasagle low height table on Amazon is stable, sturdy and easy to put together.

 Here is a very festive idea I found on Pinterest.
 A small wooden slay would be very festive and out your tree out of range of being peed on.